The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 The payment of tax credits is based not just on the income of the household but also the circumstances of those people included in a tax credit award notice.
 This includes the children or qualifying young persons as well as the claimants.

 Therefore, when advising a client regarding tax credits, it is important that you have a thorough understanding of the circumstances which might affect a claim.
-For example, this could be whether there are any disabilities in the household, or childcare payments which may impact on the level of the tax credit award.
+For example, this could be whether there are any disabilities in the household, or childcare payments.

 The main types of change that could affect a tax credit award are: